 Should You Skip Black Licorice This Halloween?

 While black licorice certainly isn’t our favorite Halloween treat, some of you love the aromatic candy.
 In fact, we’d divide people into two groups – those who dislike black licorice and those who love it.
-If you happen to fall into the latter group, the Food and Drug Administration (FDA) has issued a word of caution.
+If you happen to fall into the latter group, you may want to be cautious.

 “Candy is full of empty calories, and people need to eat candy in moderation.
 We are also concerned about the effects of the sugar related to the development of cavities.
 If people eat one or two pieces of candy per day, it would be OK.
 But any more than that causes concern,” says Dr. Fadi Aramouni, professor of food science at Kansas State University.